manselmi/jaffle-shop-nasa/README.md

 To add data visualization capability, I decided to utilize [Apache Superset](https://superset.apache.org/docs/intro) as it's fairly simple to configure a bare-bones installation as part of a Docker Compose stack.
-I then added the capability to run dbt within the Docker Compose stack to simplify execution on Windows, and also to serve the dbt project documentation (more on that later).
+I then added the capability to run the existing dbt project within the Docker Compose stack to simplify execution on Windows, and also to serve the dbt project documentation (more on that later).

 ## Project requirements

 > [!NOTE]
 > Please note that I implemented the assessment on a macOS laptop with an aarch64 CPU architecture.
-> I tried testing this project with Docker Desktop running within a Windows virtual machine, but
+> The project also runs successfully on Linux.
+I tried testing this project with Docker Desktop
-> apparently nested virtualization is unsupported and so I was unable to run Docker Desktop within
+> running within a Windows virtual machine, but apparently nested virtualization is unsupported with
-> Windows.
-As a result, I was unable to test with Windows.
-That said, I would expect the Docker
+> an aarch64 macOS host, so I was unable to run Docker Desktop and test with Windows.
+That said, I
-> Compose stack to run successfully on Windows.
+> would expect the Docker Compose stack to run successfully on Windows.

 * Application capable of building and running Docker Compose stacks, such as